 Make strategic investments in a growing network of bus and rail transitways, and transit-oriented development.

-Plans and funds acquisition and development of a world-class regional parks and trails system that attracts more than 47 million visitors a year.
+Plans and funds acquisition and development of a world-class regional parks and trails system that attracts nearly 48 million visitors a year.

 How the Council is governed